Scotchman0/notes/README.md

 > -n, --new=NEW NOTE open default editor of choice in ~/bin/reference/<note_name>

 arguments:
-search for strings inside your notes, or the subjects of the notes themselves can also supply no options and supply the exact match of the file to read
+search for strings inside your notes, or the names of the notes themselves can also supply no options and supply the exact match of the file to read the whole thing
 examples:

-notes example
+notes examples
 > notes -f nmcli_ --> did you mean nmcli_examples, nmcli_standards
 >
 > notes -g DNS1= --> file: nmcli-standards: HWADDR=... ==> 802-3-ethernet.mac-address ...
 >
 > notes -n new_note --> runs vi at path to new_note
 >
-> notes example ---> 'neat'
+> notes example ---> 'neat' (uses CAT by default, can change to LESS if you have lengthy notes)